1947 Top Ten Pop Countdown Podcast

 It topped both the Best Sellers and DJ charts in April ’47 and was the biggest hit, beating out versions by singing comedians The Three Flames on Columbia, and Jump Blues icon Louis Jordan on Decca.
 Versions also charted by the Comedian who came up with the routine on the Vaudeville circuit, Dusty Fletcher, and the Saxophonist who first turned it into a song, Jack McVea.
 Both of those, though, on indie labels that didn’t get much traction.

-Freddy Martin & His Orchestra (vocal, Stewart Wade & Ensemble) – Managua, Nicaragua
+Freddy Martin and His Orchestra (vocal, Stewart Wade & Ensemble) – Managua, Nicaragua

 Now, before Managua, Nicaragua in Central America became a flashpoint in the Cold War in the ’80s, Contras vs. Sandinistas, it was pretty idyllic from the sound of what was 1947’s tenth biggest song, combining all versions’ chart action, not to mention fun to say, or sing.